-Applies to: All Nerdio Private Cloud (NPC) and Nerdio For Azure (NFA) Professional and Enterprise customers only.
+Applies to: All Nerdio Private Cloud (NPC) customers.

 Easy enough.
 Nerdio desktops work with network-based scanners and locally attached scanners.

 - Using network based scanners is the recommended method for scanning documents

 The best way to scan from a network-based scanner is “Scan to email”.
 Another way to scan via a network-based scanner is directly to a file folder.
 This second option is a little more technically challenging.
 It requires a site-to-site VPN connection between the local office (where the scanner is located) and Nerdio.